Top 5 things for teens and tweens to do in our nation’s capital

 KidTripster Tip: Ask for the family guide at the museum or download it before you go.

-Editor Shellie Bailey-Shah worked in Washington, D.C. as a young reporter-in-training and enjoys sharing the city with her two teenaged sons.
+Many years ago, editor Shellie Bailey-Shah worked in Washington, D.C. as a young reporter-in-training.